Low rates. No fees. Just money for college.

 Direct PLUS Loans

-These loans are made to graduate and professional students as well as parents of dependent undergraduate expenses to bridge the gap left by other financial aid.
+These loans are made to graduate and professional students as well as parents of dependent undergraduate students to bridge the gap left by other financial aid.
+Parent PLUS loans and Grad PLUS Loans have higher interest rates than any other federal student loan options.

 Eligibility is not based on financial need, but a credit check is required.
 If you have a low credit score or an otherwise questionable credit history, you may have to meet additional requirements to qualify.
 Payments will be made directly to the US Department of Education, which will be your lender for the duration of your loan period.

 Federal loans come with borrowing limits, and can lead to a gap in funding.
-Private loans can be a great alternative to pay for the rest of your college tuition and expenses.
+Private loans can be a great alternative to pay for the rest of your college tuition and expenses for the academic year.

 Students can apply directly to their financial institution if they offer a student loan, or with a private lender that specializes in student loans.
 It’s best to shop around to find the lender that offers you the best interest rate.
 You may be able to get a quote without a credit check, but lenders will run your credit history before determining how much you can borrow and your interest rate.

-If you have bad credit or if you don’t have an established credit history, consider getting a cosigner, such as a parent or other trusted adult.
+If you don’t have strong credit or if you don’t have an established credit history, consider getting a cosigner, such as a parent or other trusted adult.
 A cosigner with a good credit history can also help you secure a lower interest rate.

-You have the option of refinancing your loan down the road, which can also land you a lower interest rate and lower monthly payments.
+You have the option to refinance your loan down the road, which can also land you a lower interest rate and lower monthly payments.

 Remember to ask your lender about repayment terms and if they will also be your loan servicer.
 While federal loans don’t start repayment until after graduation (or when you dip below half-time enrollment) and a grace period, private loans may require you to begin paying your loan or interest while you are still in school.